ted-ross/transom/input/get-involved.md

    works in your environment, for your application.

  - *Write documentation* - Good documentation is as important as good code.
-If you excell at clear communication, consider focusing your talents on our documentation.
+If you excel at clear communication, consider focusing your talents on our documentation.

  - *Develop new components* - If you have an idea and a need for a new